 But it’s not just fonts that make your product readable.
 We have prepared some tips that will help you create a better experience for your users.

-10 tips on how you can improve UX readability of your product or website
+10 tips on how to improve UX readability

 These are some tips that will definitely help you increase readability and legibility.
 Ironically enough, we illustrate them with examples of how readable interfaces should NOT look like.
 Ready?